interledger/interledger.github.io/docs/overview.md

 reference implementation.

 ## Security
-Interledger provides secure multi-hop payments using [Hashed Timelock Agreements](https://interledger.org/rfcs/0022-hashed-timelock-agreements/).
+Interledger guarantees that the sender’s money cannot be lost or stolen in flight.
+It provides secure multi-hop payments using
+[Hashed Timelock Agreements](https://interledger.org/rfcs/0022-hashed-timelock-agreements/).
 As of Interledger version 4, these conditions are not enforced by the ledger, as it would be too costly and slow.
 Instead, participants in the network use these hashlocks to perform accounting with their peers.
 This accounting is